 So, instead, when Houdini came to Fort Worth in January 1916 the city made him feel welcome by hanging him upside down in a straitjacket fifty feet off the ground in front of the Star-Telegram building in eighteen-degree weather.

-This is what happens when two master promoters—Harry Houdini and Amon Carter—have a playdate.
+Now that’s Texas hospitality, pardner!
+And that’s what happens when two master promoters—Harry Houdini and Amon Carter—have a playdate.

 Houdini had come to town to appear at the Majestic vaudeville theater as part of his tour of the Interstate theater chain.
 Houdini might have been promoting Houdini, but Star-Telegram vice president and general manager Amon Carter would, as much as Amonly possible, use Houdini’s appearance to promote the Star-Telegram.
-Every day for a week Houdini’s face and feats were in the Star-Telegram to promote an escape attempt that he would make—at the Star-Telegram building, of course.
+Every day for a week Houdini’s face and feats were in the Star-Telegram to promote a public escape attempt that he would make—at the Star-Telegram building, of course.

 Harry Houdini was billed as the “elusive American,” the “arch mystifier,” the “world-renowned self-liberator.”
 He had escaped from chains, ropes, handcuffs, shackles, safes, packing crates, plate-glass boxes, mail pouches, and straitjackets.
-He had leaped handcuffed into frozen rivers and had escaped from a Siberian prison van and the jail cell that once held the assassin of President Garfield.
+He had leaped handcuffed into frozen rivers and had escaped from a Siberian prison van and from the jail cell that once held the assassin of President Garfield.

 On January 11 the Star-Telegram announced that on January 13 city police detectives would wrap Houdini in a straitjacket, tie his ankles to a rope, and hoist him upside down to a scaffold suspended over the edge of the top of the Star-Telegram building.
-The Star-Telegram building in 1916 was located at 815 Throckmorton (the parking lot of the Waggoner Building today).
+The Star-Telegram building in 1916 was located at 815 Throckmorton Street (the parking lot of the Waggoner Building today).